mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 .. _`Connection String`: ../../connection-string/connection-string-spec.rst

-For each file, create MongoClient initialized with the mongodb+srv connection string.
+For each file, create MongoClient initialized with the mongodb+srv or mongodb+rawsrv connection string.
 You SHOULD verify that the client's initial seed list matches the list of seeds.
 You MUST verify that the set of ServerDescriptions in the client's TopologyDescription eventually matches the list of hosts.
 You MUST verify that each of the values of the Connection String Options under ``options`` match the Client's parsed value for that option.
 There may be other options parsed by